Group Leader

 B.Sc., M.Sc., Technical University Braunschweig, Germany (Biotechnology)

-PhD, University of Kaiserslautern, Germany
+Ph.D., University of Kaiserslautern, Germany

 My research focuses on trace metal nutrition, specifically Cu, Fe & Zn, in photosynthetic algae.